Cancer and work

 Being a working carer

-A working carer combines paid employment with unpaid personal care, assistance and support to a person who needs this help because of an illness or disability.
+A working carer combines paid employment with providing unpaid personal care, assistance and support to a person who needs this help because of an illness or disability.

 There are many different types of caring situations: